rubiksfood/portfolio/client/TESTING_FRONTEND.md

 ### 5.1.1 Test Conditions

-- TCON-AUTHUI-NEG-01: Login form validation (empty fields)
-- TCON-AUTHUI-NEG-02: Register form validation (empty/missing fields)
-- TCON-AUTHUI-NEG-03: Invalid email formats
+- TCON-AUTHUI-INPUT-01:  Required input fields are enforced via HTML constraints
+- TCON-AUTHUI-INPUT-02:  Email format is constrained at input level
-- TCON-AUTHUI-POS-01: Valid login triggers API call
+- TCON-AUTHUI-SUBMIT-01: Valid login submission is processed correctly
-- TCON-AUTHUI-POS-02: Valid registration triggers API call
+- TCON-AUTHUI-SUBMIT-02: Valid registration submission is processed correctly
-- TCON-AUTHUI-ERR-01: 401 login error shows error message
+- TCON-AUTHUI-ERROR-01:  Authentication-related server errors are handled and shown to the user
-- TCON-AUTHUI-NAV-01: Successful login redirects user
+- TCON-AUTHUI-NAV-01:    Successful login triggers correct post-login navigation
-- TCON-AUTHUI-NAV-02: Successful registration redirects user
+- TCON-AUTHUI-NAV-02:    Successful registration triggers navigation to the login page

 **Note**: Client-side validation is implemented using HTML constraint validation (required, type="email").
-The UI does not display custom validation messages; errors are shown only for server responses (e.g., invalid credentials).
+The UI does not display custom validation messages; errors are shown only for server responses (e.g. invalid credentials).

 ### 5.1.2 Test Cases – LoginPage